nireo/distsql/README.md

 * `/server` Contains logic for how a given node accepts gRPC connections
 * `/consensus` Contains logic for distributed consensus using the raft algorithm.
 * `/discovery` Contains logic for keeping track of nodes in a distributed system.
+* `/service` A HTTP interface for interacting with a store and a cluster manager
+* `/manager` An interface for managing cluster communication and getting API addresses of nodes in the cluster.

 ## Running tests